 The amount of significant wildlife habitat to be altered must be kept to the minimum amount necessary for meeting the overall purpose of the project.
 The applicant stated that it considered several design layouts and chose the one that meets the project goals while minimizing impacts to the habitat, and that due to the location of the significant vernal pools, there is only one possible point of entry for the access road from Chase's Pond Road to the location of the proposed administrative building that avoids the critical terrestrial habitat around the significant vernal pools and other wetlands.
-The access drive and development around the administration building were configured to limit disturbance of the critical terrestrial habitat around the significant vernal pools to the outermost edges of the 250-foot setback of the critical terrestrial habitat of significant vernal pools VP 56-1, VP 54-2, and VP 54-3.
+The access drive and development around the administration building were configured to limit disturbance of the critical terrestrial habitat around the significant vernal pools to the outermost edges of the 250-foot setback of the critical terrestrial habitats.
+The applicant is proposing to alter a small portion of the critical terrestrial habitat of significant vernal pools VP 56-1, VP 54-2, and VP 54-3.
 As noted above, the eastern portion of the critical terrestrial habitat associated with VP 54-4 has already been compromised by the existing Turnpike, and the proposed project will expand the highway closer to the vernal pool depression.